How Do Courts Interpret Fiduciary Duty Limitations and Waivers?

 Third, courts appear more comfortable limiting fiduciary duties based on the scope of a partnership’s business than limiting fiduciary duties based on a partnership agreement that seeks to opt out of fiduciary duties.
 While this is an important lesson for partners seeking prospectively to have their fiduciary duty limitations enforced, it is difficult in practice.
 That is, in practice, a partner or attorney will have difficulty defining the scope of a partnership prospectively because the scope of a partnership evolves as the business progresses.

 The following cases demonstrate courts’ diverse treatment of partners’ attempts to limit their duty to disclose and allow usurpation of partnership opportunities.
-The first Minnesota case represents the notion that the scope of a partnership may be so limited that the acquisition of an asset leased by the partnership is not a usurpation of a partnership opportunity, nor does it violate a duty to disclose.
+The first Minnesota case represents the notion that the scope of a partnership may be so limited that the acquisition of an asset used by the partnership is not a usurpation of a partnership opportunity, nor does it violate a duty to disclose.
 The second Minnesota case firmly stands for the proposition that partners may not agree to limit their duty to disclose to merely the duty to disclose upon demand.
 Similarly, the First Circuit case stands for the notion that a partnership agreement allowing partners to compete will be given no effect if a partner fails to disclose an opportunity that relates to the heart of the partnership’s business.

 Lipinski v.
 Lipinski, 227 Minn.
 511, 35 N.W.2d 708 (1949).